-Prerequisite(s): PSY 100.
-PSY 304 is recommended.
+Prerequisite(s): PSY 100

 This seminar is designed to expose students to the various counseling theories, techniques, specialties, as well as assessment and ethical issues.
 Students will learn and implement beginning counseling techniques.
 Students acquire knowledge and engage in the counseling psychology supervision process.